Chris Taylor Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

-- The Diamondbacks pitching staff was 24th in the league last season with a collective 7.7 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 10th in MLB.

-- The Diamondbacks had the 23rd-ranked team ERA among all MLB pitching staffs (4.26).
+- The Diamondbacks' 5.19 team ERA ranks 23rd across all league pitching staffs.

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- The Diamondbacks give up the second-most home runs in baseball (18 total, two per game).

-- Bumgarner (0-1) pitches for the Diamondbacks to make his second start this season.
+- The Diamondbacks will look to Nelson (0-0) in his second start this season.

-- In his most recent appearance on Sunday, the lefty threw four innings against the Los Angeles Dodgers, giving up five earned runs while surrendering four hits.
+- His last appearance came on Tuesday against the San Diego Padres, when the right-hander went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.